hnewbold/Projects/README.md

 # Husani Newbold's Data Science Portfolio

 Welcome to my data science portfolio!
 Here you will find a growing selection of my personal machine learning projects.
+In addition, you can use the links below to connect with me on LinkedIn, view my data visualization portfolio on Tableau Public, or see my official certifications on Credly.
+For a complete list along with copies of my certifications, please see the 'certifications' section of my [LinkedIn](https://www.linkedin.com/in/hnew/)

 ## Featured Projects